mbmahiout/mbmahiout.github.io/index.md

 ---

 # About
-As an analyst in the actuarial function of an insurance company, my day-to-day consists of coding, statistics, and data analysis.
+As an analyst in the actuarial function of an insurance company, my day-to-day work consists of coding, statistics, and data analysis.
 In broad strokes, my scientific interests are centered around brains, physics, and machine learning.
-Besides work and science, my time is mostly spent reading or training jiu-jitsu.

 # Contact
 **E-mail:** marius.b.mahiout@gmail.com